JoseFRuiz/first-neural-net/README.md

-# Building your first neural network in python
+# Building your first neural network in Python

 This repository provides a Docker‑packaged Jupyter Lab environment for developing and sharing Jupyter notebooks with minimal setup.
 Anyone can clone this repo, build the Docker image, and launch a ready‑to‑use Jupyter Lab server.